-We have the option to redeem some or all of the fixed rate notes prior to their stated maturity date at any time and from time to time, as described under the heading "Description of the notes-Optional redemption."
-The floating rate notes will not be subject to optional redemption by us prior to their stated maturity date.
-If a Change of Control Repurchase Event (as defined herein) occurs, we will be required to offer to repurchase all of the outstanding notes at a repurchase price equal to 101% of their principal amount, plus unpaid interest, if any, accrued thereon to, but excluding, the date of repurchase, unless, in the case of the fixed rate notes, we have exercised our right to redeem such notes in full.
+We have the option to redeem some or all of the notes prior to their stated maturity date at any time and from time to time, as described under the heading "Description of the notes-Optional redemption."
+If a Change of Control Repurchase Event (as defined herein) occurs, we will be required to offer to repurchase all of the outstanding notes at a repurchase price equal to 101% of their principal amount, plus unpaid interest, if any, accrued thereon to, but excluding, the date of repurchase, unless we have exercised our right to redeem the notes in full.
 See "Description of the notes-Change of Control Repurchase Event."